saleor/storefront/README.md

 > Note: the process needs to be running in the background

-Before you start the server, you need to change default environment variables.
+Before you start the server, you need to change the default environment variables.
 Create `.env.local` file in each app:

 - [`apps/saleor-app-checkout`](./apps/saleor-app-checkout/README.md#env-variables)